Nespresso Evoluo Review

-The Evoluo Can serve up a cup of coffee or espresso in under a minute and a half.
-If you want to make a cappuccino with a separate milk frother it takes just under three minutes, mostly due to the time required to clean the milk frother.
-This was one of the fastest times in our cappuccino time trials.
+The Evoluo can serve up a cup of coffee or espresso in under a minute and a half.
+If you want to make a cappuccino with the Aeroccino3 milk frother, that will take a few minutes longer.
+Despite this added step, the Evoluo + Aeroccino3 is one of the fastest cappuccino makers in the class.

 Ease of Cleaning

 Like the ease of use metric, ease of cleaning is an important evaluation because no one likes to clean a bunch of espresso maker components after they enjoy a nice cappuccino.
 As such, an easy-to-clean machine will contribute significantly to the enjoyable use of the product.
 The simplicity of the Evoluo + Aeroccino3 resulted in a high score in this metric.
 Because the machine uses capsules, it has virtually no daily cleaning requirements.
 One must periodically empty the bin where the spent capsules collect and recycle them.
 But that's all that is required.

 The ease of cleaning metric looks at daily and weekly cleaning requirements as well as descaling.
 As mentioned, the daily and weekly requirements are minimal to nonexistent.
 However, the Aeroccino3 milk frother requires a bit more upkeep.
 The good news is that, despite having several parts that require disassembly, they are easy to remove and put back in place.
 Finally, there is the descaling or removal of the mineral buildup in the espresso maker.
 The Evoluo lost some points here due to the lengthy descaling procedure.
 Per the instructions, descaling takes 30 minutes and requires your full attention throughout the process.
 As a reference, other models in the class can accomplish this task in as little as 10 minutes.